Barry Hayles

 Barrington Edward Hayles (born 17 May 1972) is a football coach and former player who played as a striker.

-Hayles began his career in non-League football with Willesden Hawkeye, before playing for Stevenage Borough, Bristol Rovers, Fulham, Sheffield United, Millwall, Plymouth Argyle, Leicester City, Cheltenham Town, St Albans City, Arlesey Town, Chesham United, Merstham and Windsor, as well as three separate spells at Truro City.
-In a career that spanned 34 years, Hayles finally called time on his playing days in 2023, aged 51.

 Born in England, he was capped ten times by Jamaica at international level.

+Hayles began his career in non-League with Willesden Hawkeye and Stevenage Borough, before making more than 350 Football League appearances for Bristol Rovers, Fulham, Sheffield United, Millwall, Plymouth Argyle, Leicester City and Cheltenham Town.
+He played 215 games over six seasons at Fulham, including 75 in the Premier League and nine in European competition.

+Hayles returned to non-League in 2010, featuring for Truro City, St Albans City, Arlesey Town, Chesham United, Merstham and Windsor.
+During his time at Merstham, Hayles also served as the club's assistant manager.

+Hayles finally called time on his playing days in 2023, at the age of 51.
+In a career that spanned 34 years and fifteen clubs, he played over 1,175 competitive matches (the first Jamaican to achieve the feat, since the time matches are recorded).

 Club career

 Early career

 Hayles was born in Lambeth, South London.
 After beginning his career with Willesden Hawkeye in the early 1990s, he joined Isthmian League Premier Division side Stevenage Borough in February 1994, and impressed with the club in his first two seasons there.
 He was part of the team which won the Football Conference in the 1995–96 season, however when the club were denied promotion to the Football League he became interested in a move away from Broadhall Way.
 In 1997, after continuing to impress with Stevenage Borough, he earned a move to Football League club Bristol Rovers.